DataResponsibly/algorithmic-transparency-playbook/modules/framework/_posts/2000-02-03-plan_and_design.md

 - The **attribute importance** _(also called feature importance or factor importance)_ of an algorithm is a list that shows all the different attributes (sometimes called features or factors) that are considered by an algorithm, and their relative weights.
 It offers **global transparency** for an algorithm.

-> **Local transparency** refers to understanding how an algorithmic system makes a decision about a single case or instance, and **global transparency** refers to understanding how an system works overall.

 For example, consider an algorithm that makes predictions on whether or not an individual should receive a loan.
 The attribute importance could be made up of three attributes: an individual's income, their credit history, and their education level.
 The weights for these attributes in the algorithm’s decision-making may be 40% income, 40% credit history, and 20% education level.

 There are three advantages to using attribute importance.
 First, attribute importance can be created for any algorithm, no matter how complicated it is.
 Second, there are a lot of interesting ways to display attribute importance to a human user through data visualizations.
 Third, from a technical perspective, it is easy to extract the attribute importance from an algorithm.